calculisto/array/README.rst

 Affiliation
 -----------

-This material is developped by the Scientific Computations and Modelling platform at the Institut des Sciences de la Terre d'Orléans (https://www.isto-orleans.fr/), a joint laboratory of the University of Orléans (https://www.univ-orleans.fr/), the french National Center For Scientific
+This material is developed by the Scientific Computations and Modelling platform at the Institut des Sciences de la Terre d'Orléans (https://www.isto-orleans.fr/), a joint laboratory of the University of Orléans (https://www.univ-orleans.fr/), the french National Center For Scientific